-Project EDDIE (Environmental Data-Driven Inquiry & Exploration) is excited to be joining forces with QUBES to work with faculty interested in adapting and implementing existing Project EDDIE teaching modules that address quantitative reasoning and scientific concepts using data.
+Project EDDIE (Environmental Data-Driven Inquiry & Exploration) is excited to continue collaborating with BioQUEST/QUBES to work with faculty interested in adapting and implementing existing Project EDDIE teaching modules that address scientific concepts and quantitative reasoning using large datasets and inquiry-based learning.
 EDDIE modules are designed with an A-B-C structure to make them flexible and adaptable to a range of student levels and course structures.
-Each module page includes the activity goals, step-by-step instructions for implementing the activity, and presentations, handouts and data needed for each activity.
+Each module page includes activity goals, step-by-step instructions for implementing the activity, and presentations, handouts and data needed for each activity.
 Modules are designed to address scientific topics spanning environmental disciplines such as ecology, limnology, geology, hydrology, climate change, and environmental sciences.
-Participants in this FMN will focus on how to use Project EDDIE modules in their undergraduate courses.
-EDDIE modules are designed to have a flexible structure so instructors can adapt them for their specific course.
+Participants in this Fall 2021 FMN will implement a Project EDDIE module and discuss topics such as math anxiety, inquiry-based learning, student motivation, and implementation strategies.

-Accepted applicants must be willing to incorporate an EDDIE module into at least one lab period (or equivalent, e.g., 2-3 lecture periods) in their course during the Spring 2021 semester.
-Participants will adapt and implement selected EDDIE modules into their classrooms and then share their experience by writing a reflective instructor story about using EDDIE modules with the EDDIE and broader communities via a public web page.
-While doing this, participants will participate in virtual sessions held every other week to collaborate with and support others in the network and receive mentoring.
+Accepted applicants must be willing to incorporate an EDDIE module into at least one lab period (or equivalent, e.g., 2-3 lecture periods) in their course during the Fall 2021 semester.
+Participants will adapt and implement selected EDDIE modules into their classrooms and then share their experience by writing a reflective instructor story about using an EDDIE module with the broader community via a public web page.
+While participating in the FMN, participants will attend virtual sessions held every other week to discuss with and support colleagues in the network and receive mentoring.
 Participants must also be able to commit ~1 hour per week for working with mentors and collaborating with other participants around the adaption and implementation of the teaching materials.
 Additional time outside of these discussions may be required for independent work on adapting and reviewing modules.

 Benefits of Participation: